yegor256/blog/_drafts/takes-architecture.md

   - java web app framework
 ---

-I was using Servlets, JSP, JAX-RS, Spring Framework, Play Framework, JSF with Facelets, and a bit of Spark Framework.
+I used to utilize Servlets, JSP, JAX-RS, Spring Framework, Play Framework, JSF with Facelets, and a bit of Spark Framework.
 All of these solutions, in my humble opinion, are very far from being object-oriented and elegant.
-They all are full of static methods, untestable data structures and dirty hacks.
-About a month ago I decided to create my own Java web framework.
-I put a few basic principles in its foundation: 1) no NULLs,
+They all are full of static methods, untestable data structures, and dirty hacks.
+So about a month ago, I decided to create my own Java web framework.
+I put a few basic principles into its foundation: 1) No NULLs,
-2) no public static methods, 3) no mutable classes, 4) no class casting, reflection and `instanceof` operators.
-These four basic principles should guarantee the cleanness of the code and transparancy of architecture.
-That's how [Takes](http://www.takes.org) framework was born.
+2) no public static methods, 3) no mutable classes, and 4) no class casting, reflection, and `instanceof` operators.
+These four basic principles should guarantee clean code and transparent architecture.
+That's how the [Takes](http://www.takes.org) framework was born.
 Let's see what was created and how it works.

 <!--more-->

-## Java Web Architecture In a Nutshell
+## Java Web Architecture in a Nutshell

 This is how I understand a web application architecture and its components, in simple terms.

-First, to create a web server we should create a new [network socket](http://en.wikipedia.org/wiki/Network_socket), accepting connections on a certain [TCP port](http://en.wikipedia.org/wiki/Port_%28computer_networking%29).
+First, to create a web server, we should create a new [network socket](http://en.wikipedia.org/wiki/Network_socket), that accepts connections on a certain [TCP port](http://en.wikipedia.org/wiki/Port_%28computer_networking%29).
-Usually it is 80, but I'm going to use 8080, for testing purposes.
+Usually it is 80, but I'm going to use 8080 for testing purposes.
-This is done in Java with [`ServerSocket`](http://docs.oracle.com/javase/7/docs/api/java/net/ServerSocket.html) class:
+This is done in Java with the [`ServerSocket`](http://docs.oracle.com/javase/7/docs/api/java/net/ServerSocket.html) class:

 {% highlight java %}
 import java.net.ServerSocket;